seacunilever/bipode-nextflow/README_unilever.md

 ## Checklist for external release
 - Remove `./docker/`
-- Remove profile 'az' from `nextflow.config`
+- Remove profile 'az' and 'local' from `nextflow.config`
 - Remove this file